DeShaney v. Winnebago County: Court opinion

-Since Joshua DeShaney was not in the custody of the DSS, the DSS was not required to protect him from harm.
+Since Joshua DeShaney was not in the DSS's custody, the DSS was not required to protect him from harm.
 In reaching this conclusion, the court opinion relied heavily on its precedents in Estelle v.
 Gamble and Youngberg v.
 Romeo.

-Rehnquist's opinion stated that although the DSS's failure to act may have made it liable for a tort under Wisconsin state law, the Fourteenth Amendment does not transform every tort by a state actor into a violation of constitutional rights.
-Specifically, the act of creating a Department of Social Services to investigate and respond to allegations of child abuse may have meant that Winnebago County assumed a duty to prevent what Randy DeShaney did to Joshua DeShaney, and failure to fulfil that duty may have constituted a tort.
+Rehnquist's opinion stated that although the DSS's failure to act may have made it liable for a tort under Wisconsin law, the Fourteenth Amendment does not make every tort by a state actor a violation of constitutional rights.
+Specifically, the act of creating a Department of Social Services to investigate and respond to allegations of child abuse may have meant that Winnebago County assumed a duty to prevent what Randy DeShaney did to Joshua DeShaney, and failure to fulfill that duty may have constituted a tort.